-This draft of the Natural Hazard Mitigation Plan will be posted on the town web site and public comment will be solicited.
-(Paper copies of the plan will also be available at the Library and at the Office of Town Clerk.)
-Once the comments from Jamestown residents have been gathered, the Jamestown Council will hold a public hearing on the plan; after the hearing the Council will vote on a motion to submit the plan to RIEMA and FEMA.
+This draft of the Natural Hazard Mitigation Plan was posted on the town web site and public comment was solicited.
+(Paper copies of the plan were also available at the Library and at the Office of Town Clerk.)
+Following the comment period for Jamestown residents, the Jamestown Council held a public hearing on the plan; after the hearing the Council voted on a motion to submit the plan to RIEMA and FEMA.

-2.4.1 Identification & Review of Goals, Actions, Priorities, Changes Progress
+2.4.1 Identification and Review of Goals